gurock/testrail-junit-extensions/samples/testng-sample/README.md

 ```

 Notice the different provider (and different output).
 Also, `target/surefire-reports` is now
-populated with the usual JUnit-style reports, **and you loose the TestNG HTML reports**.
+populated with the usual JUnit-style reports, **but you loose the TestNG HTML reports**.
 If you
 still need HTML reports, have a look at
 [maven-surefire-report-plugin](https://maven.apache.org/surefire/maven-surefire-report-plugin/).